chudur-budur/oemo/moeadex/README.md

 	ant run
 ```

 The above will run a single test without any data accumulation.
-Please see the ant script for details.
+Please see the accompanied ant script (`build.xml`) for details.

 #### How to run the experiments and to do the statistical analysis: